AndreasFaust/gatsby-plugin-htaccess/README.md

 | Type:    | array of objects/strings |
 | Default: | null                     |

-Fully customized redirects you can define as strings.
+Fully customized redirects you can be defined as strings.

 #### Redirecting Domains